-New Delhi the , 2013
+New Delhi the 20th September, 2013

-F. No. 3- 24/2012- B&CS In exercise of powers conferred by section 36, read with subclauses (ii), (iii), (iv) and (v) of clause (b) of sub-section (1) of section 11 of the Telecom Regulatory Authority of India Act, 1997 (24 of 1997), read with notification of the Government of India, in the Ministry of Communication and Information Technology (Department of Telecommunication), No.39, the Telecom Regulatory Authority of India hereby makes the following regulations, namely:-

-- (a) issued, in exercise of the powers conferred upon the Central Government under clause (d) of sub-section (1) of section 11 and proviso to clause (k) of sub-section (1) of section 2 of the said Act, and - (b) published under notification No. 39 (S.O.
-44 (E) and 45 (E)) dated the 9th January, 2004 in the Gazette of India, Extraordinary, Part II- Section 3- Sub-section (ii),----
+- F. No. 3-24/2012-B&CS----In exercise of powers conferred by section 36, read with sub-clauses (ii), (iii), (iv) and (v) of clause (b) of sub-section (1) of section 11 of the Telecom Regulatory Authority of India Act, 1997 (24 of 1997), read with notification of the Government of India, in the Ministry of Communication and Information Technology (Department of Telecommunication), No.39,---- - (a) issued, in exercise of the powers conferred upon the Central Government under clause (d) of sub-section (1) of section 11 and proviso to clause (k) of sub-section (1) of section 2 of the said Act, and - (b) published under notification No. 39 (S.O.
+44 (E) and 45 (E)) dated the 9th January, 2004 in the Gazette of India, Extraordinary, Part II- Section 3- Sub-section (ii),---- - the Telecom Regulatory Authority of India hereby makes the following regulations to amend the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulations, 2013 (9 of 2012), namely:-

 - 1. (1) These regulations may be called the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) (Second Amendment) Regulations, 2013. - (2) They shall come into force from the date of their publication in the Official Gazette. - 2.
-In regulation 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulations, 2012 (9 of 2012),--- - (a) in sub-regulation (2), after the second proviso, the following proviso shall be inserted, namely:-
+In regulation 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulations, 2012 (9 of 2012),--- - (a) in sub-regulation (2), the phrase "having the prescribed channel capacity and" shall be omitted; - (b) in sub-regulation (2), after the second proviso, the following proviso shall be inserted, namely:-